 Improving water use efficiency is essential for us to remain economically sustainable, as it is more cost effective to use less water than to continuously purchase or desalinate and treat water (and it helps us to reduce our carbon footprint).
 Over time, we have increased the percentage of water we produce onboard relative to the total water bunkered, which helps us to reduce the risk associated with disruption of water supplies in the ports of call where we bunker water.

 We encourage our guests to assist us in our water use efficiency efforts by making them aware of options available onboard to conserve water such as reusing towels and sheets.
 Our crew is trained on water efficiency practices as part of our environmental training program.

 We are continuously replacing systems that are highly dependent on water with more water efficient management options.
 Examples include efficient laundry machines and dishwashers among others.
 In addition, to improve our water use efficiency, we have installed sink aerators and low-flow shower heads in cabins and public areas.
 Our water procurement at the ports we visit is determined based on water quality, availability, reliable and abundant supply and cost.
-If there is a water scarcity risk issue, such as droughts, we will change our water procurement so as to not purchase water at the expense of the local community and environment.
+If there is a water scarcity risk issue, such as droughts, we will change our water procurement so as to not purchase water in those communities and thereby eliminating any impact from our operations.